OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

     ```command&nbsp;line
     $ npm run start

+    > **Note:** Sometimes when the add-in sideloads on the first start of Excel, you can open the Contoso task pane, but it will be blank.
+If this happens, run `npm run start` again to launch a second instance of Excel, and the task pane should load correctly.

 You can take the following actions to try out the add-in and the contextual tab.

 - Use the task pane to import data from either the the mock Excel file, or mock SQL Database.
 Selecting **Import data** in the task pane creates the sales table.